Meet The Team

 In 1995, I became an International Trainer in the Neonatal Behavioural Assessment Scale (NBAS) and then in the Newborn Behavioural Observations (NBO) in 2009.
 I became a Master Trainer in 2015.
 I enrolled in the Brazelton Touchpoints Model (Individual course) in 1998 and 2014, I was a Senior Research Associate at the Centre for Family Research, University of Cambridge from 1995-2004 working on three different studies: ‘Antenatal scanning and maternal anxiety’, ‘Effects of divorce and separation on children’ and ‘Foretelling Futures: Dilemmas in Neonatal Neurology’, researching staff, parents’ and babies’ experiences in four neonatal units.
 I was the Director of the Brazelton Centre UK from 1997-2017 and I continue to teach the NBO and the NBAS worldwide, as well as provide consultation to the worldwide Brazelton network.

-I am a Board Member of the Chicago Lying-In Hospital, a Council member of the Maternity and Newborn Forum, Royal Society of Medicine, a member of the Association for Infant Mental Health (UK) and the World Association for Infant Mental Health (WAIMH), an alumni of Women of the Year, 2016, a peer reviewer and invited speaker and author.
-I am the mother of two married children, and grandmother to a boy born in April, 2018.
+I am a Board Member of the Chicago Lying-In Hospital, a Council member of the Maternity and Newborn Forum, Royal Society of Medicine, a member of the World Association for Infant Mental Health (WAIMH), an alumni of Women of the Year, 2016, a peer reviewer, author and invited speaker.
+I am the mother of two married children, and grandmother to two boys.

 Emily Hills